-More and more people and companies are “going green”, so today’s post is all about different areas and tips you can use for green pest control.
+More and more people and companies are “going green”.
+Today’s post is all about different areas and tips you can use for green pest control.

-Exclusion is one of your first and best options of pest control and it is a great form of green pest control
+Exclusion is one of your first and best options for “green” pest control

 Exclusion simply means sealing all relevant cracks and entry points into your home where pests can get in.
 Some of the most common ones are through cracks in window openings, under doors, and around your foundation.